 How Did You Pick the Beach Kitchen Location?

-Did You Make Any Changes to The Floor Plan?
+What Changes Were Made to The Floor Plan?

-Renovations on Plum Island are fairly challenging.
+Renovations on Plum Island, Massachusetts are fairly challenging.
 You need to satisfy all Newburyport zoning, building and board of health rules.
-You also have to adhere to the guidelines for Plum Island conservation, which look at cost versus benefit of placing existing buildings on pilings.
-The intent here is when projects are large enough, the building must be placed on pilings so we needed a creative solution that could avoid this added cost.
+You also have to adhere to the guidelines for Plum Island conservation, which look at cost versus the benefit of placing existing buildings on pilings.
+The intent is when projects are large enough, the building must be placed on pilings so we needed a creative solution that could avoid this added cost.

 The new location for the open concept beach kitchen was good but we really needed more space to include all the appliances the homeowners wanted, along with lots of seating.
-Our final solution that gave us more floor space without expanding the footprint of the house, was to push out one kitchen wall two and a half feet, by supporting the floors from the existing structure.
+Our final solution gave us more floor space without expanding the footprint of the house.
+We pushed out one kitchen wall two and a half feet, by supporting the floors from the existing structure.

 Why Didn't You Include an Outdoor Kitchen?